 However, there are situations where an I2C slave is not able to co-operate with the clock speed given by the master and needs to slow down a little.
 This is done by a mechanism referred to as clock stretching.

 An I2C slave is allowed to hold down the clock if it needs to reduce the bus speed.
-The master on the other hand is required to read back the clock signal after releasing it to high state and wait until the line has actually gone high.
+The master, on the other hand, is required to read back the clock signal after releasing it to the high state and wait until the line has actually gone high.

-Clockstretching sounds a bit odd but is common practice.
-However the total bandwith of the shared bus might be significantly decreased.
-So, especially for I2C buses shared by multiple devices it is important to estimate the impacts of clock-stretching.
+Clock stretching sounds a bit odd but is common practice.
+However, the total bandwidth of the shared bus might be significantly decreased.
+So, especially for I2C buses shared by multiple devices, it is important to estimate the impacts of clock stretching.
 So do not make the slowest I2C device dominate your bus performance.

 Clock stretching in High-Speed-Mode is only allowed after the ACK bit (and before the 1st bit of the next byte).
 Stretching between bits 2-9 is illegal because the edges of these bits are boosted with an additional current source.
 See I2C specification Rev. 03 chapter 5.3.1 for further details.